How do I contact Student Business Services? Contact SBS at 209-228-4114 or at firstname.lastname@example.org.

-What is ePay?
-The primary purpose of the ePay website is to allow students to manage their account online.
-Students can view their online eBills, review their student account, and pay any amount due online.
+What is MyBill?
+The primary purpose of the MyBill website is to allow students to manage their account online.
+Students can view their online MyBill, review their student account, and pay any amount due online.

 Who do I contact if I have questions about the fees on my student account?
 Contact SBS at 209-228-4114 or at email@example.com.

 Will I receive a paper billing statement?
-No, billing statements are provided electronically and can be viewed by logging into ePay.
+No, billing statements are provided electronically on the first business day of every month.
+They can be viewed by logging into MyBill through the student portal.

 When will I receive a bill?
-Student Business Services sends an email notification to students when billing statements are available to view on ePay.
+Student Business Services sends an email notification to students when billing statements are available to view on MyBill.
 Your monthly billing statement is published the first business day of each month.
-From the home page on ePay, click the Students tab and select eBill Statements.

 Why don’t I see a bill for this month?
 You will only see a bill for the month when there was activity on your account during the prior month, and when the account balance is an amount other than zero.

 What are the deadlines to make payments?
-The semester fee payment deadlines are listed on the Fees Deadlines page of the SBS website.
+The semester Fee Payment Deadlines are listed on the Business and Financial Services website.
 Fee payment deadlines are also shown on your monthly billing statements.

 Can my parent contact your office directly for my student account information?
-Yes, once you have created a Parent PIN for them.
+Yes, once you have sent a "Payer Invitation" to them and they have completed the setup process.
 SBS staff will ask to verify their username before releasing information.

 Can textbooks purchases be charged to my student account?
-Yes, you can charge textbook purchase up to $750 a semester.
+Yes, you can charge textbook purchases up to $500 a semester.

 My student account reflects a health insurance charge, but I already have health insurance.
 How do I remove the charge from my student account?
 Student Health Services coordinates all health insurance waivers.
 You may submit an insurance waiver request through the UC Merced web portal by the published deadline.
 For more information, visit http://health.ucmerced.edu/insurance.